For Giuliano Lobos ’19, college once felt like an impossible dream. Growing up in an undocumented family of three, survival came first.

 “Me and my folks came here with just suitcases.
 Now I’m going to be the first doctor in my family.” — Giuliano Lobos ’19, biomedical sciences and PRIME STEM alum

 Since earning his bachelor’s degree from UCF in 2019, Lobos has set his sights on providing compassionate care to people in need.
-Now in his fourth year at Howard University’s College of Medicine, Lobos is grateful for the connections he made through PRIME STEM for helping him advance his education.
+Now in his fourth year at Howard University’s College of Medicine, Lobos says he is grateful for the connections he made through PRIME STEM, which have helped him advance his education.
 His PRIME STEM tutor played a pivotal role in guiding him toward his purpose in psychiatry.
 After completing his clinical rotations, he says he realized that every doctor engages with psychiatry in some capacity, which inspired him to specialize in the field.

 “I love the science and … how psychiatrists are able to care for … patients in a more holistic way. [ I find] a lot of joy in getting to know [my] patients [and] their stories,” Lobos says.